cloudlace/vuetify-dialog-promise/README.md

 this.$inform( { text : "My favourite colour is blue.", color : "blue" } );
 ```

-To experiment with the plugin, fork the [Github repository](https://github.com/PrimeJunta/vuetify-dialog-promise.git),
-run `npm install` and `npm run serve` from the command line, and follow the link.

 If used in a Vue-CLI project, this will be baked into your layer without you having to do anything.

 ## Project setup